psychtek/blog/content/authors/admin/_index.md

 - Visitors
 ---

-Recently returning from studying abroad learning neuroscience at Maastricht University in the Netherlands.
-This has enable him to learn: Logistic regression, Principle Component Analysis & methods of cognitive neuroscience.
-He was also involved in a research practical involving a behavioural study on pattern separation.
-Whilst abroad, he is also attending SatRday events and attended the Society for Improving Psychological Science conference in Rottodam.

-Interests include wrangling data to explore any patterns of interest, produce a model and conceptualise experiments, collect data and provide meaningful interpretation.
+Recently returning from studying abroad at Maastricht University in the Netherlands.
+Currently finishing 3rd year Bachelor of Psychological Science with the view to do honors 2020.
+Competent critical thinking, problem solving, data and statistical analysis skills.
+Interests include data wrangling with R and research into neurodevelopmental disorders particularly adult ADHD.